A Trusted Bosch Car Service for your Hybrid & Electric Car Repairs

 What is the cost of a service on my hybrid vehicle?

-The cost of servicing costs for a hybrid vehicle would about the same as a conventional vehicle.
+The cost of servicing costs for a hybrid vehicle is about the same as a conventional vehicle.
 The same checks need to be carried out on the engine and must be serviced the same as a conventional vehicle.
-The costs to service a fully electrical vehicle would be considerably less, because there are so many models and makes call us for a specific quote.
+The costs to service a fully electrical vehicle would be considerably less.
+As there are so many models and makes call us for a specific quote.